aosaki/testProject/README.md

 * Open Source
 * Coming Soon:
   *  Personalized recommendation system
-  *  Machine learning module: Set up goals just by saying it out loud
+  *  NLP module: Set up goals just by saying it out loud
   *  Pie chart statistics
   *  In-app tutorials to help you get started
+  *  Social Network

 ## Getting Started
 This project uses the Gradle build system.
 To build this project, use the "gradle build" command or use "Import Project" in Android Studio.